Day Old Rhode Island Red Baby Chicks

 Hatching year round.

-Production: As dual purpose birds, Rhode Island Reds are dependable layers, and grow to a good table weight.
-You can expect 200+ large, brown eggs per year, per hen.
+Production: As dual purpose birds, Rhode Island Reds are dependable layers, and grow to a good table weight with a yellow skin color.
+You can expect 200-280 large, brown eggs per year, per hen.
+Some hens may be broody.

 History: The original Rhode Island Reds were developed in Massachusetts and Rhode Island in the late 1800s.
 Several breeds contributed to the genetic makeup of RIRs: Malay, Shangai, Java, and Brown Leghorn.
 There were both rose comb and single comb varieties.
 Today, the single comb is far more common, and it is the type we sell.